Dr. Rochele Hass is driven to provide exceptional and compassionate veterinary care, as well as open client communication.

 Dr. Chelsea Lowery graduated from Lake Land College in 2010, Southern Illinois University of Carbondale in 2012, and went onto earn her Doctorate in Veterinary Medicine at the University of Illinois in 2016.
 Her clinical training included attending multiple mixed animal practices and some small animal practices across the midwest and western territories, including spending some time at Dwight Veterinary Clinic during her Professional Development fourth year.
 Dr. Lowery's areas of professional interest include small animal surgery, dermatology, and bovine reproduction and she loves practicing large animal medicine any chance she can get.
 She is also a member of AVMA, ISVMA, and AABP.

 Ever since she was a young girl, Dr. Lowery remembers saying she was going to become an 'animal doctor' when she grew up.
 Realizing her dream, Dr. Lowery started working in the veterinary field as a Veterinary Assistant in 2007 and became a veterinarian in 2016.
 She says the best part of working in the veterinary field is the wide variety of cases she gets to work on while establishing lasting relationships with her clients and patients.Dr.
-Lowery grew up in Stewardson, IL, and now resides in Morris, IL with her fiancé, David, Charlie, her 9-year-old lab mix, and Chesney, her 2-year-old Rottweiler.
+Lowery grew up in Stewardson, IL, and now resides in Morris, IL with her husband, David, and daughter; Charlie, her lab mix, and Chesney, her Rottweiler.
 Both Charlie and Chesney can salute on command!
 When she is not practicing veterinary medicine, Dr. Lowery enjoys hiking with her dogs, kayaking, laying in her hammock and riding in the tractor with David.

 Located on S Water St, just off of E Kahler Rd.
 Just under 5 minutes from Wilmington High School and Forked Creek Preserve - Forsythe Woods.